xdy/twodsix-foundryvtt/docs/docs.md

 * Use the skills and gear from the various 'ce ftl-something' compendiums (supplied by @marvin9257).
 * Change the initiative formula to just 2d6 (i.e. you need to add the Tactics skill yourself after rolling until I or someone else figures out how to do it automatically).
 * Set skills to not use any characteristic for modifiers.

+Reasonably complete compendiums for Cepheus Faster Than Light exist.

 ## MGT2
 To get the system closer to MGT2 change the following in the system settings: